AlexB71/AndroidInAppBilling/README.md

 * Enter the app description, logo, etc. then click on save
 * Add in-app purchases items from the Developer Console (activate them but do not publish the app)
 * Click on Services and APIs to get your public license key
-* In src/android/com/smartmobilesoftware/inappbilling open InAppBillingPlugin.java
+* In the init method pass in inAppBillingKey
-	* Add your public key (base64EncodedPublicKey)
 * Wait 6-8 hours
 * Install the signed app on your test device in release mode.
 The Google Account on the test device should not be the same as the developer account).
 * Read carefully the Google testing guide to learn how to test your app : http://developer.android.com/guide/google/play/billing/billing_testing.html